changgao25/cs140/README.md

 ```
 ### Running the code for this project

 Running this code should be straightforward.
-In the drop-down
+In the drop-down menu in the upper
-menu in the upper right-hand corner you should see a *Run
-Configuration* called `Helloworld | Debug`.
-Make sure this
+right-hand corner you should see a *Run Configuration* called `HelloWorld`.
+Make
-configuration is selected and press the play button next to it.
+sure this configuration is selected and press the play button next to it.
+In
-In the **Run** view below the code you should see the output
+the **Run** view below the code you should see the output  of running the
-of running the program.
+program.
 It should look something like this:

 ```bash
 /Users/username/githubusername/ex01-helloworld/cmake-build-debug/bin/HelloWorld